Bobby Schiffer. Biography of Bobby Fisher

 Siegen, game with Andersson 1 0 0 1 of 1

-Palma de Mallorca Interzonal Tournament 15 1 7 18½ out of 23 1
+Palma de Mallorca, interzonal tournament 15 1 7 18½ out of 23 1

-Denver Candidates Semifinal vs. B. Larsen 6 0 0 6 out of 6
+Denver, semi-final candidates match against B. Larsen 6 0 0 6 out of 6

-Buenos Aires, Candidates final match against T. Petrosyan 5 1 3 6½ out of 9
+Buenos Aires, final candidates match against T. Petrosyan 5 1 3 6½ out of 9

-1972 Reykjavik, World Championship match with Boris Spassky 7 3 11 12½ out of 21
+1972 Reykjavik, world championship match with Boris Spassky 7 3 11 12½ out of 21

 1992 Sveti Stefan, Belgrade, Match with Boris Spassky 10 5 15 17½ out of 30